sulinchowdhury/sulinchowdhury2.github.io/_pages/about.md

 My research lies in the fields of development economics, resource economics, and political economy.
 I study institutions of natural resource governance, industrialization and industrial policies, and the effects of resource booms and busts on governments, firms, and workers.

 In my current work, I use applied econometrics and big data to understand how local governments respond to oil discoveries, how an oil boom and bust affected workers throughout their careers, and how special interest politics drive deforestation in the Amazon.

-I am an affiliate of the [Latin American, Caribbean, and Iberian Studies Program]( https://lacis.wisc.edu/).
-My work has been funded by the São Paulo Research Foundation (FAPESP), the Institute for Regional and International Studies, Tinker Nave, and a UW Graduate Fellowship.
 Prior to my PhD, I was a Fulbright Research Fellow at [Unicamp](https://www.eco.unicamp.br/nea/) in Brazil.
 I received a BS in Economics from the University of Minnesota. <br/>

+<! --- I am an affiliate of the [Latin American, Caribbean, and Iberian Studies Program]( https://lacis.wisc.edu/).
+My work has been funded by the São Paulo Research Foundation (FAPESP), the Institute for Regional and International Studies, Tinker Nave, and a UW Graduate Fellowship. ---!>

 <br/><br/>